Are you using the upright row to increase your shoulder size and muscle?

 The snatch grip high pull is much more than an Olympic movement.

-The upper back and posterior shoulder are consequently worked out more effectively.
+The upper back and posterior shoulder are consequently worked out more effectively here than with an upright row.

 While there are many benefits to the barbell upright row, it can cause weakness and pain in the shoulder.

-The risk of shoulder impingement is also heightened due to the movements that occur during this routine.
+The risk of shoulder impingement is also heightened due to the movements that occur during an upright row.

-This happens as the arm rotates in the shoulder capsule.
+This happens as the arm rotates in the shoulder capsule which can happen during an upright row especially if your form is not good.

-This condition causes lack of functionality due to pain and weakness in the shoulder.
-Over time, shoulder tendons could fray and lead to a rotator cuff tear.
+This condition causes a lack of functionality due to shoulder pain and weakness in the shoulder.
+Over time, shoulder tendons could fray and can cause rotator cuff muscles to tear.
+Of course, this will cause shoulder pain and might lead to surgery to fix.

 So barbell upright rows should be avoided if you have trouble with reaching behind your back or generally with overhead activities.